Version 1.3.0, Effective: October 25, 2023

-Regardless of more specific provisions in these requirements, CAs have an overarching responsibility to keep the information in the CCADB about themselves, their operations and their certificates accurate, and make updates in a timely fashion.
+Regardless of more specific provisions in these requirements, CA Owners have an overarching responsibility to keep the information in the CCADB about themselves, their operations and their certificates accurate, and to make updates in a timely fashion.
 Minimally, CA Owners with certificates included in a participating Store must ensure their information stored in the CCADB is kept up to date as changes occur.

-All data in the CCADB may be made public or semi-public in a variety of forms; CAs should not place any information in the CCADB which they wish to keep confidential.
-However, Stores are not obliged to publish any CCADB information.
+All data in the CCADB may be made public or semi-public in a variety of forms; CA Owners should not place any information in the CCADB which they wish to keep confidential.
+Stores are not obliged to publish any CCADB information.

 2. Contact Information

-CAs are required to provide the following information for a Primary Point of Contact (POC), and at least one other POC, who may or may not be Primary:
+CA Owners must provide the following information for a Primary Point of Contact (POC), and at least one other POC, who may or may not be a Primary POC:

 - Office email address

 CA Owners may optionally designate further POCs, supplying an email address for each.
 CA Owners must also supply at least one non-personal contact email aliases which are more likely to continue working as personnel change; these are maintained as part of the CA’s organizational entry.